FedericoCGI/Solar-System-Voyager-in-OpenGL-and-C-/README.md

 ## Getting Started

-Please, ensure that all dependencies are installed.
 This project is developed in C++ with OpenGL, so make sure your development environment is properly set up.
+Please, ensure that all dependencies are installed and save code and 3D models in the 'Solar System Voyager' folder as shown.

 ## Content
 - The thesis produced for this work is avaible in [thesis.pdf](https://github.com/FedericoCGI/Integration-in-the-Google-Earth-Studio-Environment-for-Non-Tracking-Based-Matchmoving/tree/main/thesis).
 Currently, this file is written in Italian, but an English version will be uploaded as soon as possible.